SaaS Knowledge Base Guide + Tools To Check Out TODAY

 The most important part of your knowledge base will be FAQ questions.
 To get these questions, you can work with your sales team as they know what type of questions your ideal customers ask during sales calls.

-Then you need feature guides for your frequently used features in your product.
+Then you need feature guides for the frequently used features in your product.
 You should include videos and images to better teach your users.